aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/iblobmanagementoptions/tempfilesrootpath/_index.md

 ---
 title: TempFilesRootPath
 second_title: Aspose.Sildes for .NET API Reference
 description: The root path where temporary files will be created.
+System temorary directory will be used by default.
 Hosting process should have permissions to create files and folders there.
 type: docs
 weight: 40
 url: /net/aspose.slides/iblobmanagementoptions/tempfilesrootpath/
 ---
 ## IBlobManagementOptions.TempFilesRootPath property

 The root path where temporary files will be created.
+System temorary directory will be used by default.
 Hosting process should have permissions to create files and folders there.

 ```csharp
 public string TempFilesRootPath { get; set; }